joebew42/daily-activity-log/README.md

 ## Steps to get started

-- Fork this repo to your github pages repository
+- Fork this repository
+- Rename the repository to `[your_github_username].github.io`
+- Clone the repository to your computer
 - Add new events to `events.xml`
 - Commit & Push
+- Visit your daily activity log at `http://[your_github_username].github.io/events`

 ## Further steps